top of page

 Many of my stories relate to math and science...

-I'm currently working on a nonfiction chapter book and an historical novel.
-One of them includes a friendship that may or may not have happened...
+Currently I'm writing poetry, a middle grade nonfiction biography and an historical novel.
+One of those projects includes a friendship that may or may not have happened...

-I've had pieces published in magazines, including STEAMeducation for teachers and Downhome Magazine , a popular Newfoundland publication.
-I am also represented in several local anthologies.
+I've had pieces published in magazines -STEAMeducation for teachers, and in Downhome Magazine, a popular Newfoundland publication.
+I am also represented in several northeastern Pennsylvania anthologies.

-Additionally, I write a blog (and am a founding board member of) Birdshot Uveitis Society of North America, a volunteer nonprofit organization that supports those with a rare gene-related autoimmune disease of the eye called birdshot uveitis.
+Additionally, I write two blogs, one for myself and a second one for Birdshot Uveitis Society of North America, a volunteer-run nonprofit organization that supports those with a rare gene-related autoimmune disease of the eye called birdshot uveitis.
 Luckily, my amazing ophthalmologists diagnosed my case early and my vision remains excellent.
 I write the blog to increase awareness of birdshot and to support others with this condition.

 As for my teaching career, I was most recently a 5th grade STEAM teacher.
-Before that, an elementary music teacher, a choir director, a piano teacher, and an early childhood music teacher specializing in Orff, Kindermusik, Yamaha and other music education programs.
+Before that, an elementary music teacher, a choir director, a piano teacher, and an early childhood music teacher specializing in Orff, Kindermusik and Yamaha early music education programs.
 Close to 200 young people attended my well-rounded music program for 4-7-year-olds, Maplewood Music Workshop.

 Along my journey I also discovered a love for writing.
-It started after I read one of my 8th-grade daughter’s assigned books about the great microbiology pioneers.
+It came into view after reading one of my 8th-grade daughter’s assigned books about the great microbiology pioneers.
 How did an uneducated 17th century shopkeeper become the Father of Microbiology?
 I was amazed at how this diligent Dutchman followed his curiosity and developed the best microscopes of the 1600's!
-I started writing his story so that I could share it with my students.
+I wanted to write his story and share it with younger students.
 I’ve been writing ever since.

-My memberships include SCBWI, Julie Hedlund’s 12x12 Picture Book Writing Group, Kirsten Larson’s Reimagine Insiders, Highlights, Historical Novel Society and other writing groups.
+My memberships include SCBWI, Julie Hedlund’s 12x12 Picture Book Writing Group, Kirsten Larson’s Reimagine Insiders, Highlights, Historical Novel Society, Poets & Writers, and several writers' groups.
 I've taken dozens of webinars and in-person workshops.
 The writing community is so welcoming and supportive, and I appreciate the mentors and friends I've met along the way.

 You might say that the 17th century shopkeeper who first inspired me to write is still driving that passion!

-While here, read my blog where I share my writing journey, review an eclectic assortment of books, and reminisce on my girlhood in Newfoundland, Canada.
-You’ll surely find something of interest!
+While here, read my blog where I share my writing journey, my eclectic curiosities, and various aspects of my home province of Newfoundland and Labrador.

 bottom of page